suyinwb/MechaCar_Statistical_Analysis/README.md

 * p-value : 0.04168
 * mean: 1496.14 (against 1500)

-The p-value is above our significance level.
-Therefore, we do not have sufficient evidence to reject the null hypothesis, and the two means are statistically similar.
+The p-value is below our significance level.
+Therefore, we have sufficient evidence to reject the null hypothesis, and the two means are statistically different.

-1496.14

 ## Study Design: MechaCar vs Competition